-few notes: (1) This only works with which lines START multi-statement REM.
-REMarks on listed.
-It also line will not be "REM" recognizes only not the abbreviation for a REMark. which an apostrophe (').
+notes: few (1) This onlu works with lines which START REM.
+REMarks On multi-statement listed.
+It line will not be also "REM" recognizes only not the abbreviation for a REMark, which an apostrophe (').
 (2) If you have a printer, you might wish to add "#-2," after the PRINTs in Line 30.
-(3) You should tack this on the end REMS program where you want the deleted.
-These line numbers are just an example.
+(3) You should tack this on the end of the program where you want the deleted.
+These line numbers are just an example. .